wp-plugins/image-slider-widget/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Create image slider for post, page, widget or sidebar in minutes.
+Create slider for your post, page or sidebar just in minutes.

 == Description ==